Mike Green (ice hockey, born 1985): Washington Capitals (2005–2015)

+In the 2014-15 season, Green played bottom pairing minutes mainly alongside defensive partner Nate Schmidt.
+Green periodically got more ice time on the first power play unit and was able to have a respectable offensive season with 45 points.
+Still a far-cry from his output in previous years, Green played an integral role in the capitals playoff run with the services of Dmitry Orlov being unavailable for the entire season.

-Detroit Red Wings
+Detroit Red Wings (2015–2020)

 On July 1, 2015, the Detroit Red Wings signed Green to a three-year, $18 million contract.

 On October 17, 2016, Green notched his first career hat trick against Andrew Hammond of the Ottawa Senators.

 During the 2017–18 season, Green was named to the NHL All-Star Game for the second time in his career after leading team defencemen in scoring and ranking fourth overall on the team.
 Green's season was cut short in March when he was ruled out for the rest of the season due to his injuries.

 On June 30, 2018, the Red Wings resigned Green to a two-year, $10.75 million contract.
 After playing in 43 games the following season, Green was announced to be sitting out the rest of the year to recover from a virus on March 7, 2019.
 During the 2019–20 season, Green recorded three goals and eights assists in 48 games for the Red Wings.

-Edmonton Oilers
+Edmonton Oilers (2020)

 On February 24, 2020, Green was traded to the Edmonton Oilers in exchange for Kyle Brodziak and a conditional fourth-round pick in 2020.
 He skated in two games for the team before suffering a sprained medial collateral ligament (MCL).

 Green decided to opt out of the league's return to play program after the season was suspended due to the COVID-19 pandemic.
 On August 26, 2020, Green announced his retirement in an interview with The Athletic.